-Why Have Four Nations Launched Rockets Within Five Days of Each Other?
+Why Have Four Nations Launched Rockets Within Five Days?

 Less than two weeks after the New York Times published an exposé on a covert, ‘black money’ Pentagon UFO study, the SpaceX Falcon 9 rocket launch led thousands to call in reports of a UFO sighting.